Quantum Q-systems and fermionic sums -- the non-simply laced case

 \begin{remark} In a related work, Chari and Venkatesh \cite[Theorem 4]{CV15} showed that when $m$ is a multiple of $t_{\alpha}$, there exists a short exact sequence of fusion product of KR-modules that extends the $Q$-system relations \eqref{eq:1.1}:

 where $\tau_k$ is the grading shift operator on the set of graded $\mathfrak{g}[t]$-modules by $k$.
 By applying the character map to the above exact sequence, we see that the identity of graded characters of the fusion product of KR-modules is the same as that as the identity stated in Theorem \ref{1.3} in the aforementioned case.
-This implies the short exact sequences of fusion products of KR-modules obtained in \cite{CV15} are consistent with our quantum $Q$-system relations. \end{remark}
+This implies the short exact sequences of fusion products of KR-modules obtained in \cite{CV15} are consistent with our quantum $Q$-system relations.
+In light of Theorem~\ref{1.3}, we expect that the above short exact sequence of fusion product of KR-modules should exist in the remaining cases. \end{remark}